mricon/b4/docs/contributor/overview.rst

   and to always check things with ``--dry-run`` when that option is available.

+  If you come across a bug or unexpected behaviour, please report the problem to the Tools mailing list.

 Do I still need to be able to send email?
 -----------------------------------------
 While ``b4 send`` makes it possible to submit patches without having